anderssandstrom/e3-ecmcPlugin_Advanced/README.md

 Shows how to implement:
 * callbacks
 * custom ecmc plc-functions
-* custom plc-constants
+* custom ecmc plc-constants
-* access to ecmcAsynPort object to add a plugin specific asyn parameter.
+* access to ecmcAsynPort object to add plugin specific asyn parameter.

 # Interface
 The interface is defined in the structure ecmcPluginData in ecmcPluginDefs.h: